-- WISH - wellbeing information and signposting for Herefordshire.
-WISH has information to support you in your caring role, together with a directory of activities, events and groups where you live.
+- Talk Community Directory.
+The Talk Community Directory has information to support you in your caring role, together with a directory of activities, events and groups where you live

 - No wrong door - advice and information for young people

 - Carers UK is the national organisation there to listen, to give you expert information and advice that's tailored to your situation.

 - Carers Trust - a major charity for, with and about carers.